|Fall I 2018||click here for price||click here for dates|

 Although the Digital Representation Principles course is mandatory for students without experience in design, this course is also recommended for those design students who want to deepen their knowledge of digital tools and learn more about the Adobe Suite.

-Typography and Graphic Design (3 credits / 45 contact hours)
+Typography and Graphic Design (6 ECTS / 3 U.S. credits)

 This course focuses on graphic communication with special attention to the written word and their integration and relationship with images, colors and textures.
 Projects ranging from artistic and experimental calligraphy, typography, poster composition, editorials and digital interaction.
 The course centres on the vision of graphic design as an essential element of communication crossing social, cultural and functional boundaries.
 The complete manual and technological resources of ELISAVA are available to students from printing materials and movable type to computers and tablets.

-Furniture and Product Design (3 credits / 45 contact hours)
+Furniture and Product Design (6 ECTS / 3 U.S. credits)

 This course focuses on product and furniture design.
 Covering the whole process from conceptualization, formalization, development and pre-production.
 The course will study the social, ergonomic and aesthetic environment of the user, the ways of producing the final work, and the impact of this on the environment as a whole.
 Students will approach the semantics of objects, their functional and communicative capacity along with the integration of materials and technology.
 Visits to factories, showrooms and design boutiques as well as using the school’s workshops.

-Retail Design / Visual Merchandising (3 credits / 45 contact hours)
+Retail Design / Visual Merchandising (6 ECTS / 3 U.S. credits)

 Retail is naturally the showplace for new ideas, new concepts and new products.
 As such, the store environment serves as the selling stage and a tool of communication with the targeted customer.
 Through effective visual merchandising, the retailer communicates both the attributes of the brand and of the products.
 The primary objective of this program is to present students the importance of visual merchandising as an integral component of a successful retail strategy.
 Classes will include an in-depth analysis of the retail store environment.
 The principles, philosophies and technologies of visual merchandising will be studied through exploration of the marketplace and hands-on classroom experimentation.